oneHamidreza/Meow-Framework-MVVM/README.md

 ): MeowApi(baseUrl)
 ```
 ### Sample Index
-For Example, server give this JSON response when call `users` with get method :
+For Example, server give this JSON response when call `persons` with get method :
 ```json
 [
    {